jusondac/jusondac/README.md

 - 🔭 Most of my projects are personal or private experiments
 - 🌱 Currently diving deep into Ruby metaprogramming
-- 🏆 Active CTF participant - writeups available after events
+- 🏆 Active CTF participant — writeups available after events
+- 🔐 Exploring cryptography challenges and solutions
+- 🕵️‍♂️ Ongoing interest in digital forensics and investigation
 - 🎯 Building tools and scripts that I find genuinely useful
 - 📖 Reading "Metaprogramming Ruby" by Paolo Perrotta